How innovative is your company?

 Innovation requires specialised skills — product design, rapid prototyping, user research, business experimentation — that don't exist or develop naturally.
 Combined with a culture that punishes risk-taking, organisations face gaps on both fronts: missing the people, missing the conditions.
 These gaps make up the Talent & Cultural Deficit.

-Turn validated concepts into in-market assets and real products
+Can you turn validated concepts into real products — fast enough?

 What ultimately defines success: the ability to build, launch, and grow in-market assets and real products fast enough to reach product-market fit.
 Without venture-building capability, opportunities wait for implementation, get outsourced to vendors, or get assigned to teams without the capacity or skills to deliver.
 What's missing is the venture-building function itself — the Venture Building Deficit.